Morning, Tuesday, 23rd March 2021

 This conference will examine the next steps for the Research Excellence Framework (REF).

-Taking place as higher education institutions prepare their submissions to REF 2021 - following the launch of the REF 2021 pilot submission system - discussion will draw on lessons from the development of the current cycle and look ahead to the next iteration of the Framework.
+Taking place as higher education institutions prepare their submissions to REF 2021 - following the launch of the official REF 2021 submission system - discussion will draw on lessons from the development of the current cycle and look ahead to the next iteration of the Framework.

 The agenda focuses on: